djembejohn/PrestigeModel/README.md

 This also needs graph-tool. https://graph-tool.skewed.de/ It can need a lot of time/memory to compile and install.

 Software is copyright to John Bryden under GPL 3.
-Please don't publish any results generated using this code, or the underlying model, without John's permission.
+Please don't publish any version of this code, any results generated using this code, or the underlying model, without John's permission.